J. Michael Niotta, PhD

 Work in Progress

-Italian-American author and crime historian, Dr. J. Michael Niotta, looks at the Southern California you won't find in the palm tree infested brochures.
-He has lectured at the Las Vegas Mob Museum and the Plaza Hotel's MobWorld Summit, and also appeared as an early Los Angeles crime SME on the Travel Channel and NatGeo.
-His third nonfiction title, a pictorial on Los Angeles crime co-authored with esteemed curator Avi Bash is due out on March 29, 2021.
+Italian-American writer and crime historian, Dr. J. Michael Niotta, looks at the Southern California you won't find in the palm tree infested brochures.
+The author of 3 nonfiction titles has lectured at the Las Vegas Mob Museum and the Plaza Hotel's MobWorld Summit, and also appeared as an early Los Angeles crime SME on the Travel Channel and NatGeo.

 As the eldest great grandson of Los Angeles Godfather, Jack Dragna, delving into SoCal's sordid past in order to clear up the errors and conjecture has become a near obsession.
 More than two decades of research and interview spill heavily into his work, and has even influenced his art.
 Niotta's focus as a mixed-media and analog collage artist lies in crime-themed dadaism, abstract, and surrealism.